WHAT WE DO:

 SERVING OUR COMMUNITY

 Supporting New Moms and their BabiesIn partnership with the Nurse Family Partnership in Santa Clara County, mothers in need and their newborns receive a bundle of baby items, wrapped in a handmade quilt.
 Mothers are also given a Birthday Bag, which includes clothing, toys, and books for their babies' first birthday.
-In the spring, the Assistance League of Los Gatos-Saratoga organizes a Baby Shower for the nurses, providing diapers, layette items, clothing, toys, and infant needs to the nurses for distribution to their clients.
-In 2024, chapter members and their guests distributed items worth more than $6,000.
-In December, more than 160 gift items are given to the mothers and their families.
+In the summer, Assistance League of Los Gatos-Saratoga hosts a Baby Shower for the nurses with members and their guests’ providing diapers, layette items, baby safety items, toys, books, and infant needs to the nurses for distribution to their clients, In 2024 chapter members and their guests distributed items totaling more than $8,000 at the Baby Shower.
+In December, more than 160 gift items were given to the mothers and their families at our Holiday event.

 |